 No, it's not a new brand of mouthwash.

-If you notice chlorosis on any of your plants, ask yourself the following questions:
+If you notice chlorosis on any of your plants, consider these possible causes:

-As soon as your plant has adequate sunlight, the correct amount of water, healthy soil, and sufficient iron, its little energy factory will kick right in and everything should start greening up pretty quickly.
+As soon as you correct the problem causing chlorosis, your plant's little energy factory will kick right in.
+Everything should start greening up pretty quickly.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.